 As early as prehistoric times, man has exploited the medicinal properties of plants, animal products, and minerals.
 It is a sad loss that, in our western world, much of the knowledge possessed by those who lived before us, has been forgotten; with the rise of the synthetic industry, any concern for maintaining that knowledge has all but extinguished entirely.

 Contrarily, modern-day China still uses a medical system that finds its roots in traditions dating back thousands of years.
-And this does not mean that there have been no changes made over the span of those thousands of years: new theories have been elaborated, new classification systems implemented, old treatment methods revised or discarded, and lots of experimental research conducted, in a stream of continuous improvement.
+And this does not mean that no changes have been made over the span of those thousands of years: new theories have been elaborated, new classification systems implemented, old treatment methods revised or discarded, and lots of experimental research has been conducted, in a stream of continuous improvement.
 What once begun as assembled folk wisdom and crude basic theories, thus grew out to become a solid, yet still ever-changing, whole.
 Scientific, though perhaps not in the way we are accustomed to hereabouts.